-Disruptions to your supply chain, issues with buyers or disrupted distribution channels can all damage your profitability.
+Disruptions to supply chain, issues with buyers or disputes about funding can hit profits and cashflow.

-Unless you resolve such issues quickly and get your business back on track, this can soon threaten your ability to continue trading.
+Resolve issues quickly and get your business back on track.

-Don't give your competitors a chance to steal your market; resolve disputes and focus on running your business.
+Don't give your competitors a chance to take your market.

 Maintain customer satisfaction

-If your product or service is jeopardised by a commercial dispute, you need to resolve it quickly to keep the trust of your customers.
+If your product or service is jeopardised by a commercial dispute, it's your customers that might suffer.

 Keep your team productive and focused

-Your people are critical to the running of your business.
-Disputes will disrupt their focus, reduce productivity and unsettle your team.
+Your people are critical to your business.
+Disputes threaten productivity and unsettle your team.

-Give your people the protection they deserve and empower them to deliver by resolving causes of dissatisfaction.
+Empower your team to deliver by resolving causes of dissatisfaction.